 Last present on this anti-aircraft position that day was the German lieutenant Lt.

 He was to inform three local Tilburg municipal workers, ordered to daily take care

 of the area’s security, that they where not needed anymore.

 if they did this job as punishment by the Germans for some kind of wrong doing or

-as their job as pro German supporters also known as the NSB, is not known.
+as their job as pro German supporters known as the NSB, (National Socialist Movement)